iossifovlab/gpf/userdocs/administration/working_with_pedigrees.rst

 Status:
   The status of the individual - whether they are affected or not.
 Role:
-  The role of the individual within his family.
+  The role of the individual within their family.

 Preparing the pedigree data